 c) Originality.
 Applications should explain the originality of the proposed workshop.
 In instances where a similar topic has been the subject of previous workshop, applications should indicate how their treatment of the topic will differ.
 The IISL particularly welcomes proposals from people who are new to the Institute.

 d) Relevance to the Basque Country.
 Workshops are welcomed on any topic that will make a significant contribution to socio-legal studies or sociology of law.
 Topics which are relevant to the Basque Country are also strongly encouraged.
 This year, the Basque Government has suggested several topics of particular interest.
-These are: socio-legal problems on housing, juvenile delinqueny; impact of legal reform on domestic violence; operation on juvenile courts; cross-border mediation.
-Further information concerning these themes:
+These are: socio-legal problems on housing, juvenile delinquency; impact of legal reform on domestic violence; operation on juvenile courts; cross-border mediation.
+Further information concerning these themes +info

-5. The substantive and intellectual organization of the workshop will be the responsibility of the workshop´s proposers; the IISL will provide organisational support.
+5. The sustantive and intelectual organization of the workshop will be the responsibility of the workshop’s proposers; the IISL will provide organisational support.
 The IISL is unable to provide any form of insurance, so participants are responsible for their own travel and health insurance, arrangements or costs.

 7. If accepted, the proposer of the workshop will be asked to confirm acceptance.
 The title and dates of the workshop will then be publicised on the IISL website and other publicity material.
 The organiser will then be contacted again, normally 4-5 months prior to the date of the workshop, to supply the list of participants with full contact details, and a revised programme.
 The IISL will then send a letter of invitation to participants, with a pre-registration and final registration form.
 The organiser should send the final programme to the IISL 6 weeks before the workshop date.
 Final registration forms must be received from participants one month before that date.
 All participants will be sent by the IISL the final programme and a list of participants, and this information will be posted on the IISL website.

-8. A Registration Fee is payable by all participants including the organizers.
-For 2018 workshops it will be as follows: 75€ for employed and 55€ for students, unemployed, or retired persons.
+8. A Registration Fee is payable by all participants incuding the organizers.
+For 2020 workshops it will be as follows: 75€ for employed and 55€ for students, unemployed, or retired persons.

 The Institute will organise and pay for a bus from Bilbao airport and city to Oñati the evening before and the morning after the seminar, as follows: